bhavyaj12/DS-Project/README.md

 # DS-Project
-Project fro Data Structures, Hangman built using ds and c language
+Project for Data Structures, Hangman built using ds and c language